 The internship would entail substantive research, writing, and analysis on current developments in the aforementioned sectors as it relates to Finland.
 Written translation from Finnish to English and vice versa will be required.
-The daily routine also includes administrative duties, including paperwork and electronic filing.
+The daily routine includes administrative duties, including paperwork and electronic filing.

 Applicants must address each selection criterion detailed below with specific information supporting each item in order to be considered qualified.

 Education: Present enrollment in a university or comparable educational institution – preferably studying in a field related to politics, economics, business, or international affairs.

 Experience: Basic level research or writing experience in English is preferred.

 Language: Level IV (fluent) Finnish and English required.

 - Prefer background in international relations and international issues.
 It is particularly helpful if the applicant has some background in international law, politics, or economics.
 A good understanding of the Finnish political and economic framework is preferred.

 - Ability to multitask, work under tight deadlines, and take on increasing levels of responsibilities/tasks as needed.